Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

         - For a solution like this, using `ffmpeg` with a custom rtmp server sounds like the best idea. on the windows end, we screen-share an MPV view.
     - Capturing with a capture card and playing back with mpv or vlc and screen-sharing that.
+        - could easily mirror the screen with Xorg.conf
         - Still need to deal with playing back audio, vlc can do both video and audio at the same time
         - Capture cards are expensive, cheap ones have mediocre quality both video and audio wise. the $16 MACROSILICON one has mono audio anyways, which defeats the purpose of all this, mostly.